CyTrack Subscription Service Software Agreement

 - any liability for any loss or damage suffered by a party or any other person that is indirect or consequential, including but not limited to loss of revenue, loss of income, loss of business, loss of profits, loss of goodwill or credit, loss of business reputation, loss of use, loss of time, loss of interest, damage to credit rating or loss or denial of opportunity.

 Some countries and states do not allow the exclusion of implied warranties, terms or conditions, so the above exclusions may not apply to you.
-In that case the following statements apply to the fullest extent permitted by law:

 - in relation to goods: